Frequently Asked Questions: Travel Insurance

 Yes.
 We can add anything to the insurance policy at any time prior to the start of your trip.

-Some of your trips require an Emergency Assistance Plan.
+Some of your trips require a medical evacuation plan.
 Do I have to purchase both of your policies?

-No. If you purchase our Travel Protection Plan, emergency assistance is included in the policy and provides coverage up to $500,000.
-MedEvac insurance is required for all departures outside the lower 48 states and Churchill.
+No. If you purchase our Comprehensive Travel Protection Plan, medical evacuation is included in the policy and provides coverage up to $500,000.
+Medical evacuation insurance is required for all departures outside the lower 48 states and Churchill.

 Do I need insurance for my Lindblad Expeditions adventure cruise that I booked through Nat Hab?